Honda CBR250R 0-60 mph in 7.10 seconds

 These 500 cc plus restricted models are restricted so that they meet power and/or power-to-weight ratio limits such as A2 or LAMS-restricted motorcycles.

-The Honda CBR250Rs engine capacity is only a 250 cc bike and thus it is full power and not restricted in any way.
+The Honda CBR250R’s engine capacity is only 250 cc bike and is full power and not restricted in any way like many of the 500 cc plus motorcycles that to a degree compete against it..

-With the huge number of alternatives, how does the CBR250R stack up from a performance perspective today?
+With the huge number of alternatives, how does the modest Honda CBR250R stack up from a performance perspective today?

 Honda CBR250R Dyno Chart